Z-MS/DSAViz/README.md

 # DSAViz
-DSAViz is a web app used for visualising simple data structures and algorithms.
+DSAViz is a web app that contains simple simulations of selected data structures and algorithms.

-It currently contains a simplified simulation of the linear search algorithm.
+For now, there's only a simulation of the linear search algorithm.

 I plan to create simulations of these algorithms and data structures in the near future:
 * Binary Search
 * Queues
 * Selection Sort

-I know this README is boring.
-Sorry about that, I don't have much to say 😅
+I know I said simulations too many times.
+Sorry about that 😅